🌟 Why Sugar Waxing Is Taking Over Waxing: A Modern Beauty Trend Explained

 Waxing: Most commercial waxes contain a mix of resins, preservatives, artificial colors, and fragrances — which can irritate sensitive skin.

-✅ Winner: Sugaring
+✅ Winner: Sugar Waxing

 2. Gentler on the Skin